maychang7331/HD-Map-Generation/README.md

 To classify the tpye of each traffic sign cluster, run `train.py` and `test.py` under `classification` for pre-training a traffic sign classifier and testing.

 Note that this work trains its own traffic sign classifier with image dataset collected from Google Street Maps or taken in person.

-## Requirements
-Install TensorFlow.
-One may also need to install h5py.
-The code was tested with Python 3.7, TensorFlow 1.14.0, CUDA 11.0 on Ubuntu 16.04.